mlz-ictrl/nicos/doc/source/gui/widgets.rst

       This is emitted with the chosen value when the user directly chooses a value through a button (see :attr:`useButtons`).

-   It also provides a public API method to query the current value:
+   It also provides public API methods to manipulate the current value:

-   .. attribute:: getValue()
+   .. method:: getValue()

       Return the current value of the widget.
 Its type will match the valuetype of the selected device.

+   .. method:: setValue(value)

+      Set the current value of the widget.
+If the value does not match the valuetype of the device, the widget will be initialized with an "empty" value depending on the valuetype.

 .. class:: DeviceParamEdit